jchacks/python_template_program/README.md

     - some-pip-dependency # <- 4) add pip only dependencies here
 ```

-This is `environment.yml` file that is included by default, you wil need to edit it a little:
+This is `environment.yml` file that is included by default, you will need to edit it a little:
   1) Choose a name for your environment and replace it
   2) Edit it to contain your desired python version for example `python=3.8`
-  3) Add any dependancies available on conda
+  3) Add any dependencies available on conda
-  4) If the dependancy is not available on conda you will need to add pip as a dependancy and then the pip packages below
+  4) If the dependency is not available on conda you will need to add pip as a dependency and then the pip packages below

 ### Default Python code

-Included is a default `config.py` file that I find myself using on all my projects.
+Included is a default [`config.py`]() file that solves a lot of issues commonly encountered in python projects.

 #### Environment Variables

-In my projects I often have variables that are "secret" and those that are configurable during a project and are better stored in an `.env` file.
+Projects often contain "secret" variables or variables that need to be easily configurable during a project.
+These are better stored in `.env` files than in python source code.
 This code snippet shows how to load these variables and set them as global variables inside the python module.

 ```python